josephthomas08/bikesharing/README.md

 <img width="1007" alt="Bikeshare Dashboard " src="https://user-images.githubusercontent.com/75267605/113336581-a43bf380-92f4-11eb-8345-3415e84439a8.png">

-More deatils will be provided in the summary
+More details will be provided in the summary